C1nderC0ated/sincript/README.md

 ## "What was excluded" — the philosophy

 The in-app **`10.
 What was excluded`** screen lists, by category, the popular "tweaks" this script intentionally omits — for example security-weakening changes (disabling Defender, the firewall, UAC, or SmartScreen), placebo or obsolete registry values, firewall rules that block Google/YouTube IP ranges, hard-coded MTU values, and bulk undocumented GPU dumps.
+It also covers items from popular gaming guides that are deliberately skipped — Windows activation scripts, replacing Defender with a third-party antivirus, aggressive RAM / standby “cleaners”, and forcing MSI mode or NIC parameter edits (which the experienced guides themselves advise against).
 Read it to understand the safety rationale.

 ---